Gut Health in Small Ruminants

 5 ways to help enhance your animals’ gut health

-1. Implement proactive, preventative solutions (such as a probiotic) that will help build the integrity and microflora of the gut.
+1. Implement proactive, preventative solutions (such as probiotics) that will help build the integrity and microflora of the gut.

-2. Ensure that animals are receiving the proper diet and nutrient absorption throughout each stage of life.
+2. Ensure that animals are receiving the proper diet and achieving optimal nutrient absorption throughout each stage of life.

 4. Enforce strict biosecurity protocols.